 Find long-tail options from your short-tail keywords with answerthepublic.
 By searching your short-tail keywords, this webtool will return questions, terms and alphabetical variations of your short-tail keywords.
 Depending on the popularity of the term, you may get up to 1000 different long-tail keywords.
 A lot of them could be useless, so you’ll need to get through them and figure out which ones are the most valuable to you.

-Find out which keywords have good search volumes and less challenging difficulties using SEO tools like Moz or SEMrush.
+Find out which keywords have good search volumes and less challenging difficulties using SEO audit tools like Moz or SEMrush.
 Using these tools will give you a better idea of which long-tail keywords are easier for you to rank for in Google.

 Build a Content Plan